alan-berger/b2-browser/README.md

 ### Downloading Files

-Click the **"⬇️ Download"** button next to any file to download it.
+Click the **"Download"** button next to any file to download it.
 Large files are streamed efficiently to prevent memory issues.

 ### Filtering Files